 Ministry of Health Media Release on behalf of Public Health South

-At risk students at South Otago High School and Balclutha's Rosebank Primary School are being offered antibiotic
+also had a chance to learn about the antibiotics students at South Otago High School and Rosebank Primary School are

-Dr Holmes said at risk pupils from South Otago High School and two at risk classes at Rosebank Primary School were being
+Dr Holmes said all the students at South Otago High School and Rosebank Primary School are being treated with

 "People who have been in close contact with someone who has a confirmed case of the meningococcal disease have an

 increased risk of developing the disease themselves.
 Antibiotics in the form of a tablet or syrup can kill the

 South Otago High School students will take a consent form home today so they can receive the group C meningococcal

 Vaccine has been sent from manufacturers in Australia and Belgium and is expected to arrive in Dunedin this morning.

 The vaccine would take between seven and 10 days to build up immunity in the body.
 It would then protect that person for